richard-brenkus/ShiftScheduler/README.md

 Purpose:

 The Shift Scheduler solves a real-life scheduling problem.
-It produces a monthly calendar that contains the names of the employees who are best suited to work on each day in the month, as per the employees' requests.
+It produces a monthly calendar that contains the names of the employees who are best suited to work on each day in the month, based on the employees' requests.

 Function description: